 A Shared Mission

-The field of pathology has entered an era of exhilarating growth.
+The field of pathology is in an era of exhilarating growth.
 The Pathology Service is committed to being part of this revolution in personalized medical care, which will lead to earlier diagnosis, more precise prognosis, and tailored therapy.